smashyalts/java2bedrockclient/README.md

 # GeyserConverter

+This was made almost entirely with claude fable 5, if you dont want to use a ai generated tool, refrain from further use

 Java Edition → Bedrock Edition resource pack converter with a web UI.
 Upload a Java `.zip` pack in your browser and get back:

 - **`<pack>.mcpack`** — a Bedrock resource pack